Skip to main content

 Author: Anagha Ravi

-RCS messaging, where RCS stands for Rich Communication Services, is a communication protocol that enables users to send messages with rich multimedia experiences and advanced functionality compared to SMS.
-The goal of RCS Messaging is to replace SMS.
+RCS messaging stands for Rich Communication Services, and is a communication protocol that lets users send messages with rich multimedia experiences and advanced functionality.

-So how does RCS relate to other primarily messaging formats?
+So how does RCS messaging relate to other messaging formats?
+Let’s find out!

-SMS (Short Message Service): It’s the most commonly used form of texting, and best of all, you don’t need mobile data or WiFi to send or receive them!
+SMS (Short Message Service) is the most commonly used form of texting, and best of all, you don’t need mobile data or WiFi to send or receive them!

-MMS (Multimedia Messaging Service): As the name implies, you can send multimedia formats like video, audio, GIFs, and images.
+MMS (Multimedia Messaging Service), as the name implies, allows you to send multimedia formats over text like video, audio, GIFs, and images.

-RCS (Rich Communication Services): RCS combines the best of the SMS and MMS into their Android platform.
-RCS is exclusive to improving the Android messaging experience.
+Unlike MMS and SMS, RCS messaging is exclusive to improving the Android messaging experience.

 How to use RCS messaging